bolariin/discourse-response-bot/README.md

   * Now, the response bot will respond new topics in that category.

-* If you wish to disable response by the response bot on a few select categories, you can also acheive this.
+* If you wish to disable response by the response bot on select categories, you can also acheive this.
   * You can achieve this by selecting "Allow response bot to reply all topics"
   ![responsebot-plugin-setting 1](https://user-images.githubusercontent.com/24629960/29168787-77eb612c-7d9e-11e7-9f06-981903255f06.png)